 Festivals in October

 October is the best month for food festivals in Italy, particularly chestnuts, chocolate, mushrooms and truffles.
 You can find wine harvest celebrations and food festivals throughout the country.
-Big International food events organized by the Slow Food Movement take place in October.
-Also, the fourth Sunday of October is celebrated as World Pasta Day.
+The fourth Sunday of October, for instance, is celebrated as World Pasta Day.